TheoM83/OTA_ESP32/README.md

   - On the GUI, authorize the devices you want, add the updates and activate them.

 ## Known bugs :
-  - Memory corruption if too much OTA updates are done or the updates are not finished...
-To resolve just upload the code with the cable.
+  - Memory corruption can occur.

+## Known vulnerabilities :
+  - The binary update is not encrypted
+  - The encrypted identification can be heard and repeated on another device